Household Food Insecurity in Canada Status Reports

 PROOF seeks to improve the accessibility of food insecurity data by regularly reporting it in an easy-to-understand, comprehensive manner.
-These reports also contain summary data that is often unavailable through other public information sources, positioning PROOF as the unique provider of food insecurity statistics for certain vulnerable populations and from years in which the some jurisdictions opted to not measure food insecurity.
+These reports also contain summary data based on geography, racial identity, main source of income, and other household characteristics that are often unavailable through other public information sources.
+This has positioned PROOF as the unique provider of food insecurity statistics for certain vulnerable populations and from years in which some jurisdictions opted to not measure food insecurity.

-PROOF reports include marginal food insecurity in their analyses and derive estimates of the total number of individuals in food insecure households, allowing for prevalence measures that provide a more comprehensive picture of the state of food insecurity in Canada.
-For more information, please see the reports themselves, our measurement guide “Household Food Insecurity in Canada:A Guide to Measurement and Interpretation“, and our commentary “The case for more comprehensive data on household food insecurity“.
+These reports include marginal food insecurity in their analyses and derive estimates of the total number of individuals living in food-insecure households, allowing for prevalence measures that provide a more comprehensive picture of the state of food insecurity in Canada.

 These reports are original works and the statistics may differ from how others report food insecurity data from Statistics Canada.
-As such, statistics appearing in PROOF reports should be appropriately attributed to the authors and PROOF.
+As such, the statistics appearing in PROOF reports should also be attributed to the authors and PROOF.

 The PROOF status reports are protected under a Creative Commons Attribution-NonCommercial 4.0 International License that allows you to share, copy, distribute, and transmit the work for non-commercial purposes, provided you attribute it appropriately to the original source.
 Please see Licensing & Attribution for more information.